vangpa/mnbipoc/README.md

 Features: Users can search the database of mental health providers, filter (by race, language, services, and gender), add new providers, edit provider information and delate providers.

+How to run project: First run db_creator.py then run main.py

 Built With: Flask, Python- PyCharm

 Authors: Pa Xiong Vang, Himanshu Sahoo